grtvishnu/Air-Pollution-Prediction-and-Forecasting/README.md

-# AIR POLLUTION PREDICTION USING CATBOOST AND DEEPLEARNING
+# AIR POLLUTION PREDICTION AND FORECASTING
 ### Features ✨

 ❤️ **Accurate**: More accurate with Advanced models like CatBoost.